 If you are struggling to come up with relevant experiences, this is where having a reputable team comes into play.
 Sell your team members.
 Talk about your real estate mentor or advisor’s real estate experience.
 Tell them about the number of apartments your property management company manages.
 And bring up any other relevant relationships you’ve formed (i.e. contractors, attorneys, CPAs, your meetup group or thought leadership platform, etc.)

 Along with the asking them business questions, to build rapport, get to know something personal about them.
 Find out something that’s important to them and bring it up with genuine interest next time you meet.
 A quick way to accomplish this is to ask, after having already established yourself, “what’s been the highlight of your week?”

 Finally, I recommend preparing an opening statement or elevator pitch.
 If you already have a deal in mind, you can say, “I’d like to discuss making an offering on ABC apartment.”
 Or, another example would be saying “I am working with ABC Property Management and will be buying a property in (city name) in the next few months.”
-The purpose of the opening statement is to grab the attention of the broker, come across as a serious investor, and address their “want” – which is to close on an apartment – from the start.
+The purpose of the opening statement is to grab the attention of the broker, come across as a serious investor, and address their “want” – which is to close on an apartment or questions to ask when buying an appartment – from the start.